 The Grecian Archive aims to facilitate the exploration of the history and heritage of Exeter City Football Club.

 The archive, which was created in 2015 by the University of Exeter in collaboration with the Exeter City Football Club History Group, hosts materials from Exeter City Football Club, the Supporters Trust, and a number of individuals who have generously contributed resources to it.
+The archive was subsequenly enriched during the HLF funded History of St James Park project (2016-7).

 Every effort has been made to trace copyright holders and to obtain their permission for the use of materials in the archive.
 The publisher apologises for any errors or omissions and would be grateful if notified of any corrections that should be incorporated in the archive.